Quatecha/SOC-Capstone-Team-1/Cisco SOC Notes.md

  #### Goal of a SOC
  Why would a corporation consider employing a SOC?
  - The ultimate goal of any organization using a SOC is to maintain business integrity and continuity.
 Revenue loss due to downtime is costly and credibility loss due to a breach can be even worse for the company.
-WHat are the strategies that a SOC uses so that an organization can reach these goals?
+What are the strategies that a SOC uses so that an organization can reach these goals?
 - First, the SOC team will develop a proactive strategy to reduce the time necessary to respond to a threat.
 The more they know about their networks, the easier it will be to identify potential attacks.
-THis knowledge will be gained through integration with activities like **asset inventorying, continuouse security monitoring, vulnerability scanning, penetration testing, and treat hunting.**
+This knowledge will be gained through integration with activities like **asset inventorying, continuouse security monitoring, vulnerability scanning, penetration testing, and treat hunting.**
 - Next, the SOC will work to minimize a breach's impact when one does occur.
 This is done by reducing the time it takes to detect a breach by prioritizing its activities based on current industry threats and the aid of threat intelligence.

+#### Challenges of a SOC
+- **Governance and Compliance:**
+- **Information Technology:** IT infrastructures are becoming more complex and interdependent with multiple on-premises and Cloud-based components.
+This makes it increasingly difficult for the SOC analyst to process and make sense of the different data sources.
+With the increasing number of devices, more events are generated, which inevitably results in more false-positive alerts.
+- **People:** The most important resources that the SOC possesses are its people.
+The human resource challenges facing the SOC personnel are multifaceted and include the following
+  - **SOC Analyst Burnout:** there's a vast number of alerts entering into the SOC constantly.
+It is a very monotonous task but associated with a high responsibility, and any incorrect decision can lead to serious consequences.
+A combination of time, pressure, and the monotonous nature of their work can often lead to burnout.
+  - **Lack of skilled staff:** Lack of skilled staff and difficult retention.
+Due to the issues just described, it is difficult for companies to retain skilled staff for their SOC.
+Companies must spend resources on maintaining the skill level of their current staff or spend additional resources on training new staff members.
+  - **Lack of effective communications:**